chingh20/EatUp/README.md

 - Customised map markers that contains user's posts linked to that location
 - Map markers for user's "Want to go!" places
 - Able to filter the markers on the user's map
-- Map markers show the Location name of the post when pressed
+- Map markers show the Location name and cuisine tag of the post when pressed
 - Display Picture available
-- Show number of followers
+- Show number of friends
+- Able to return to initial position for the map
+- Show full post linked to that marker when pressed
+- Able to like and comment on the post
+- Able to remove "Want to go!" markers and delete own posts

 Change Display Picture